meteor-velocity/velocity/CONTRIBUTING.md

 ###Reproducible bug with a repro
 Please be sure you can reproduce the bug.
 We LOVE a reproducible repository that we can download and see the error happening.
 Often you'll find that creating a new repo and just narrowing down the error will highlight if the bug is with your code or in Velocity / frameworks.

-Also, please be sure to run:

-`VELOCITY_DEBUG=1 meteor`

-And post the log with your report.
-This gives us a good starting point.

-Antother thing that helps is the `.meteor/versions` file, please post that in the bug report.

 ## About
 Velocity is a volunteer effort.
 We encourage you to pitch in.